 There is a lot of information on Service Academy admissions on online forums and various websites, and our goal is to ensure you focus on the right areas for The Air Force Academy.
-Understanding the admissions process will help you apply effort to the areas that matter most in your application.
+Understanding the admissions process will help you apply effort to the areas that matter most in your application and learn how to get into the Air Force Academy.

 Here is an overview of the major sections in this guide: